 You’ve found your dream home, settled on a price with the seller and secured a tentative commitment from the lender on a mortgage.
-Yet, as you approach the closing, you’re concerned about mounting expenses and are thinking about those pesky closing costs.
-You’d like to leave the closing with your shirt, so you’re looking for ways to make some of these costs go away — or, at least, to reduce the damage.
+Yet, as you approach the closing, you’re concerned about mounting expenses and those pesky closing costs, and looking for ways to make some of these costs go away — or, at least, to reduce the damage.

 The answer is to negotiate.
-Charged by the lender and other vendors, closing costs often total 2 to 4 percent of the home price.
+Charged by the lender and other vendors, closing costs typically total 2 percent to 4 percent of the home price.
 Fortunately, you can talk down these costs if you prepare properly.

-Strategies to reduce closing costs
+7 strategies to reduce closing costs

 1. Break down your loan estimate form

-The lender is required to give you this form within three days of completing a mortgage application.
-But there’s nothing keeping them from giving it to you sooner–so ask for it.
+The lender is required to give you the loan estimate form within three days of completing a mortgage application, but there’s nothing keeping them from giving it to you sooner, so ask for it.
 This form includes an itemized list of costs, including your loan amount, interest rate and monthly payments.
 On page two it has a section called “Services you can shop for,” including:

 - Pest inspection